Should you have a campervan with a toilet or without?

-Chemicals are added to the black tanks to prevent smells wafting back up into the RV.
+Chemicals are added to the black tanks to prevent smells from wafting back up into the RV.

-Black tanks vary is size from small and compact to enormous 150 gallon tanks.
+Black tanks vary in size from small and compact to enormous 150-gallon tanks.
 That’s a lot of sh*t and weight to carry around though.

 The only responsible way to dump the contents of a black tank is at a dedicated dumping station.
 There’s no trouble finding these in north America.
-Some European campsites have facilities too but elsewhere, it’s somewhat more difficult.
+Some European campsites have facilities too, but it’s somewhat more difficult elsewhere.

 - Easy to replace